 There are many different ways to obtain Tax Form 1040.
-The fastest and most convenient option is to download the tax form on your computer.
-Most post offices and local libraries carry forms around tax time, and forms can also be picked up from a tax center or an IRS office.
-In addition, you may request a tax form to be sent to you by U.S. Mail.
+The fastest and most convenient option is to download the tax form on your computer (see links below).
+Most Post Offices and local public libraries carry paper forms around tax time, and forms can also be picked up from a tax center or an IRS office.
+In addition, you can contact the IRS and request a tax form to be sent to you by U.S. Mail.

 - Proof of identification

 - Social Security Numbers for you, your spouse, and any dependents

 - Dates of birth for you, your spouse, and any dependents

 - A copy of your past year tax return